VigneshR2005/cover-page-design/README.md

 Write down the code for book cover using HTML and CSS.

 ### Step 5:
-Add images and other contents using CSS record a screenshot of it.
+Add images and other contents using CSS record  screenshot of it.